 Astrophysics Program Track in Physics

-Students majoring in Physics must elect a set of technical or professional courses that address a cohesive body of knowledge.
-For Physics majors interested in astronomy & astrophysics, a pre-approved program track in Astrophysics is available.
+Students majoring in Physics must elect technical or professional courses addressing a cohesive knowledge body.
+A pre-approved program track in Astrophysics is available for Physics majors interested in astronomy & astrophysics.

 QUESTIONS?

-To get answers to your questions about our undergraduate programs in astronomy or to schedule a visit, contact Bryan Dunne.
+If you would like to get answers to your questions about our undergraduate programs in astronomy or to schedule a visit, please contact our advisors.